cap-js/docs/cds/cdl.md

 extend Bar with NamedAspect;
 ```

-By extending an entity with an aspect, you add all the aspect's fields, actions, and annotations the entity.
+By extending an entity with an aspect, you add all the aspect's fields, actions, and annotations to the entity.

 Use keyword `aspect` as shown in the example to declare definitions that are only meant to be used in such extensions, not as types for elements.